louiejtaylor/pyviko/README.md

 ([What is setup.py?](http://stackoverflow.com/questions/1471994/what-is-setup-py))

 ### Web interface
 The basic workflow is [available as a web-based JavaScript user interface](http://louiejtaylor.github.io/pyviko/).
-Also check out the [Quick-start guide](http://louiejtaylor.github.io/pyviko/doc/Pyviko_quick-start.pdf) for more information on using the web interface.
+See the [Quick-start guide (pdf)](http://louiejtaylor.github.io/pyviko/web_instructions/Pyviko_quick-start.pdf) for more information on using the web interface.

 ### How do I use Pyviko?
 Here's a simple example: